Statement of Purpose

 - Members.
 We define a member of the community to be any civil individual who we allow to actively participate in the community.

 - Professional Sabotage.
-We define professional sabotage to be any behavior that does have or is intended to have the effect of harming a member’s career, including but not limited to attempting to no-platform, blackball, or fire a member; or encouraging others to engage in such behavior.
+We define professional sabotage to be any behavior that does have or is intended to have the effect of harming a member’s career, including but not limited to attempting to no-platform, blackball, or fire a member, or stealing or taking credit for the work of a member; or encouraging others to engage in such behavior.
 Explicitly excluded from professional sabotage is all harmful behavior that is exclusively motivated by and communicated in terms of the member’s failure to fulfill their professional duties.

 - Prying.
 We define prying to be any unauthorized attempt to infer the communication of semi-private forms of communication (including phone calls, direct messages, texts, private conversations), or to infer content on private devices or private channels of communication belonging to other members.

 - Retaliation.
 We define retaliation as the imposition of any negative consequence on a member for their unofficial resolution or reporting of an incident, or for their participation in such resolution or reporting (including participation as arbiter), where negative consequence is defined as any consequence that does or is intended to have the effect of harming the member’s career.

 - Stereotype.
 We define a stereotype to be a belief in the presence of a personal attribute of an individual based on their perceived membership in some unrelated or loosely related group or category.